 Advising and coordination of the minor are housed in the History and Political Science Department.

 In this minor, the study of the traditions and experiences of Africans in the New and Old Worlds is rooted in the social sciences, art, literature, and the humanities.
 The minor will emphasize international and cross-cultural perspectives.

-Note: Students may petition the chair of History and Political Science to substitute up to 6 credits of relevant coursework from outside of the minor.
+Note: Students may petition the chair of History and Political Science to substitute up to 6 credits of relevant coursework from outside of the list of approved courses for the minor.